 Lawmakers should be aware of the research before they rush to crack down on migration.

 Notes to editors:

-The Adam Smith Institute is an independent libertarian think tank based in London.
+The Adam Smith Institute is an free market, libertarian think tank based in London.
 It advocates classically liberal public policies to create a richer, freer world.